olof-nord/bvg-traffic-information/README.md

 ## More details
 For more in-depth details, see the [developer readme](https://github.com/olof-nord/bvg-traffic-information/blob/master/traffic-information-app/README.md).

+## Contributing
+If you have a question, found a bug or want to propose a feature, start with [an issue](https://github.com/olof-nord/bvg-traffic-information/issues).

 ## License
 >You can check out the full license [here](https://github.com/olof-nord/bvg-traffic-information/blob/master/LICENSE)